Top Challenges in Talent Management and How to Overcome Them

 How to Overcome It:

-- Collaborate with Educational Institutions: Partner with universities and training centers to create talent pipelines and ensure graduates are equipped with the skills your industry needs.
+- Partner with Educational Institutions: Collaborate with universities and training providers to create talent pipelines.

 4. Managing a Multigenerational Workforce